 Add new functionalities and evolve your skill using Amazon Web Services.
 And apply to receive in AWS promotional credits if you incur AWS usage charges for your skill.

-You can connect your device cloud to Alexa using the Smart Home and Custom Skill APIs.
+You can connect your device cloud to Alexa using the Smart Home Skill API.
 Alexa alerts your skill when a customer wants to control your device, and your skill and cloud service then send instructions to your device over the Internet.

-You can connect your devices to the new Echo Show and Echo Plus using Zigbee, or using other smart home hubs.
+You can connect your devices to the new Echo Show and Echo Plus using Zigbee, or using another supported smart home hub.
 Alexa communicates with the hub over the internet, and the hub communicates with your device.

 You can integrate a hardware module designed by Amazon on your device using the Alexa Connect Kit (Preview), or ACK.
 Alexa communicates with the ACK module over the Internet, and the module communicates with your device using a serial interface.

-You can pair your devices to an Echo device using Bluetooth and the Alexa Gadgets Toolkit (Beta), in order to build accessories that respond to customer interactions with a compatible Echo device.
+Build fun and delightful accessories that pair to compatible Echo devices via Bluetooth using the Alexa Gadgets Toolkit.
 The Echo sends event information to your device including timers, alarms, and text-to-speech (TTS) wordmarks.